nimikro/cs50-2-readability/README.md

 ```
 Here, L is the average number of letters per 100 words in the text, and S is the average number of sentences per 100 words in the text.

-Let’s write a program called readability that takes a text and determines its reading level.
+This program called readability takes a text and determines its reading level.
 For example, if user types in a line from Dr. Seuss:
 ```
 $ ./readability
 Text: Congratulations!
 Today is your day.
 You're off to Great Places!
 You're off and away!